Underground Cities

 Modern Underground Cities

 And of course there is the main reason for anything: money!
 A lot of those cities developed because many people used the subway to get into the city, someone opened a shop which was frequented by commuters and flourished.
-The result are underground shopping malls of enormous size, which may even connect two or more subway stations.
-So if you are done with shopping you just look for the next station to get home...
+The results are underground shopping malls of enormous size, which may even connect two or more subway stations.
+So if you are done with shopping, you just look for the next station to get home...

 Accidental Underground Cities